 -

-Put the butter, canola oil, and sugar in a medium bowl.
+Put the butter, canola oil, and the remaining 1/2 cup of sugar in a medium bowl.
 Beat them with an electric mixer or whisk until the mixture becomes light and fluffy (about 2 minutes with an electric mixer.)
 Add the sour cream and mix until combined.
 Then add the eggs, one at a time, beating well after each addition, and then vanilla.
 Sift in the dry ingredients and mix them in until just combined.

 -